tomkoptel/notes-vault/content/agp-500/_index.md

 ## Bad Wiring

-You should not configure paths manually like that.
+Paths should not be configured manually like that.

 ```kotlin{4,7}
 val myFile = project.layout.buildDirectory.file("license.txt")